dinbtechit/two-way-ssl-btw-apache-widlfly19-elytron/README.md

+# How do I setup 2 way SSL or mutual authentication between Apache and Wildfly using mod_proxy over https?

 > **Ref/Courtesy**: Jboss documentation - https://access.redhat.com/solutions/82363.
 This documentation is heavily based of that but modified it for Wildfly 19 & Elytron SSL Context.

+## Environment

 - Redhat or Centos 7 or 8
 - Wildfly 19